 Bard to Go Page

-Over the past seasons, Bard to Go has been traveling all over the world to perform including to Rapallo, Italy and Prague, Czech Republic where they participated at Shakespeare Prague during Spring Break in 2014. the American Shakespeare Center in Staunton, Virginia in 2013 and Fall 2014 , the Bahamas to the Shakespeare in Paradise festival in Nassau in 2012, to Halifax, Nova Scotia, Canada in 2010, to Italy in 2009, to China in 2008, and to Jamaica in 2006.
+Over the past seasons, Bard to Go has been performing all over the world: the Bahamas for the Shakespeare in Paradise festival in Nassau (2017 and 2012); Santo Domingo Dominican Republic (spring 2017); Madison, Wisconsin and Valparaiso, Indiana (2015); Prague, Czech Republic, where they participated at Shakespeare Prague, and Rapallo, Italy during spring break (2014); the American Shakespeare Center in Staunton, Virginia (2013 and 2014); Halifax, Nova Scotia, Canada (2010); Italy for the Sapperlot Festival of Youth Theatre (2009); China (2008); and Jamaica (2006).
 Come see the production that has been traveling the world.

 For information on scheduling school performances, contact Katherine Mayberry, Bard to Go producer by email at [email protected]

 Free public performance September 29 at 2 p.m.

 Thomas J. and Marcia J. Haas Center for Performing Arts Allendale Campus